The faculty has approved the following optometric Entry-level Standards.

 Upon completion of the program, graduates will be able to:

-I. Identify, record, and analyze pertinent history and problems presented by the patient (PATIENT HISTORY).
+I. Identify, record, and analyze pertinent history and problems presented by the patient (PATIENT HISTORY).- the basic elements of a comprehensive patient history

 - the ability to obtain an efficient patient history necessary for a problem oriented examination